Keeping Nuisance Animals Out is Key

 Wrangling a raccoon…picking up a load of squirrels…trapping the skunk living under the porch.
 For sure, these are the easily understand actions of nuisance animal trapper.

 Consider, though, that the actual removing of nuisance wild animals is only half of the battle.

 Today, we point out the other part of the job that is arguably even more important than the actual animal removal—the repair or exclusion that keeps future animals out.
 You know….. super exciting things like replacing a vent, replacing a soffit, bending aluminum trim, and laying long beads of caulk. 🙂

-Admittedly, even in our own blogs and videos, repair and exclusion work don’t get all the love they deserve.
+Admittedly, even in our own blogs and videos, repair and exclusion work doesn’t get all the love it deserves.
 While we know it’s important and mention it often, watching and writing about Ryan doing exclusion work often takes a backseat to the animals.